10 BEST STREET FOOD SPOTS IN COPENHAGEN

 It was actually my younger sister who discovered the greatness of Poulette before me and in 2 weeks, she went 3 times.
 I am not joking.

-Poulette is a tiny little street food joint in Copenhagen that is very popular because of my 3 reasons above.
+Poulette is a tiny little street food joint in Copenhagen that is very popular because of the 3 reasons above.
 They only serve a couple of sandwiches and some fries + drinks of course.

-Right next to Poulette you have the wine bar Pompette which is owned by the same people.
+Right next to Poulette, you have the wine bar Pompette which is owned by the same people.
 Here you have really great natural wines that are also really affordable.

 If you are smart and the weather is okay, you grab a sandwich and sit down outside at Pompette to pair it with some amazing wine.

-The whole area around poulette is also a great spot in terms of shops, bars, cafes, and restaurants.
+The whole area around Poulette is also a great spot in terms of shops, bars, cafes, and restaurants.

 You find Poulette at Møllegade 1, 2200 København, Danmark

-Gao Dumpling Bar
+5. Gao Dumpling Bar

 The street where you find Gao Dumpling Bar is worth a visit in itself.
 Very Nørrebro, young, and a great hang-out spot.